jubayerislam17/jubayerislam17/README.md

   <img src="https://avatars.githubusercontent.com/u/your-profile-photo.png" alt="Profile Photo" width="200" height="200">
 </p>

 Hello and welcome to my GitHub!
-With over eight years of experience as a data engineer, I have gained deep expertise in designing, building, and managing data pipelines and infrastructures.
-My work supports various analytical and business intelligence needs, with a solid mastery of a variety of technologies and tools, including but not limited to, SQL, Python, ETL frameworks, as well as big data technologies such as Hadoop and Spark.
+With over four years of experience as a computer science engineer, I have gained deep expertise in technologies and tools, including but not limited to, SQL, Python, ETL frameworks, as well as big data technologies such as Hadoop and Spark.

-My GitHub account hosts a range of projects and code examples that demonstrate my expertise in the field of data engineering.
-These projects not only showcase my skills in extracting, transforming, and loading data from various sources but also reflect my abilities in data modeling, visualization, and reporting.
+My GitHub account hosts a range of projects and code examples that demonstrate my expertise in the field.

 I am committed to continuous learning and growth, and I am open to collaborating with other professionals in the field.
 I invite you to join me on GitHub to explore my work, exchange ideas, and share knowledge.